Your complete guide to KrisFlyer Elite Gold benefits

 Extra legroom seats on B737-8

-While seat selection is complimentary for all Singapore Airlines First/Suites, Business and Premium Economy Class passengers, Economy Class passengers flying on certain fare types are required to pay.
+While seat selection is complimentary for Singapore Airlines First/Suites and Business Class passengers, Premium Economy and Economy Class passengers may be required to pay.

 Fare TypeFare CodeSeat Selection